rawleyfowler/e/README.md

 ## Why?
 I don't like doom emacs, and modal editing doesn't really appeal to me anymore.

-## No use-package???!?!?!
+## No use-package?

 You may also notice that I don't use `use-package`, that is on purpose.
 I think it drastically over complicates emacs package configuration.
-Plus its nice to be able to write with just `Emacs Lisp` and not worry about other packages adding macros that are hard to understand.
+Plus its nice to be able to write ELisp and not worry about decoding `use-package` macros.

 ## Packages (in no particular order)
 - (my own custom functions)